 Lab 4 Assignment: Full Report

-By next meeting, you will submit both a physical hard copy and an electronic copy of this assignment.
+You will submit both a physical hard copy and an electronic copy of this assignment.

 For the last several weeks, you and the other students in your lab section have been collecting data on tyrosinase isozymes found in the common white button mushroom, Agaricus bisporus.
 You have the extracted the enzyme, measured latent and induced kinetics, quantified protein to make the kinetics results comparable, and have performed literature research using online databases.
 Previously, you have written Methods and Results sections related to this work.
 This week you will write three subsections found in all scientific reports: Title, Objectives, and Discussion.
 In your assignment, give each section its own heading.
 Even though you will not be submitting a complete report for this work, write as if these sections were part of a complete report.
 Carefully, follow the guidelines below and consult the Writing Guidelines for general stylistic guidance for each section.